Browse by Medical Category

 Call to request an appointment or refer a patient:

-Located within a world-class academic medical center, the Hernia Surgery Program offers state-of-the-art surgical repair for all types of abdominal hernias.
+The Massachusetts General Hospital Hernia Surgery Program offers state-of-the-art surgical repair for all types of abdominal hernias.
 A hernia is a defect in the abdominal musculature that allows fat or abdominal contents to protrude through the abnormal opening.
 Hiatal or paraesophageal hernias are treated through our Gastroesophageal Surgery Program.

 Whether your condition requires care from one specialist or an entire team, our surgeons work side by side with your entire treatment team to develop a personalized care plan to treat your condition.
 In some cases, such as complex reconstructions, we may work with surgeons from the Division of Plastic and Reconstructive Surgery to perform procedures and help coordinate the most appropriate course of care for you.